Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Curriculum Guided Adversarial Distributional Adaptation

-\end{lemma} \begin{IEEEproof} Proof in Appendix \ref{lemma_1_proof}. \end{IEEEproof} Lemma \ref{lemma_1} states that small shifts in the distribution of the transitioned state, with increamental perturbation leads to bounded and stable change in the value distributions.
-Now we consider, the change in the value distributions with the adversarial state instead of transitioned state as follows. \begin{lemma} The optimal value function does not change abruptly between adversarial perturbation levels
+\end{lemma} \begin{IEEEproof} Proof in Appendix \ref{lemma_1_proof}. \end{IEEEproof} Now we consider, the change in the value distributions with the adversarial state instead of transitioned state as follows. \begin{lemma} The optimal value function does not change abruptly between adversarial perturbation levels

 \end{lemma} \begin{IEEEproof} Proof in Appendix \ref{lemma_2_proof}. \end{IEEEproof} Having established the relationship between the value function and the perturbed next-state distribution, we now investigate how the transition probability distribution itself evolves as the level of adversarial perturbation increases.
-This relationship is formalized in the following lemma. \begin{lemma} If $\mathcal{W}_1 \left ( \cdot \right ) $ represents the 1-Wasserstein distance between two probability distributions $P_k$ and $P_{k+1}$ over the state sspace of $\mathcal{S}$, then we can consider for the states $\Phi'_{\epsilon_{k}} \sim P_{k}$, $\Phi'_{\epsilon_{k+1}} \sim P_{k+1}$, then we can consider,
+This relationship is formalized in the following lemma. \begin{lemma} If $\mathcal{W}_1 \left ( \cdot \right ) $ represents the 1-Wasserstein distance between two probability distributions $P_k$ and $P_{k+1}$ over the state space of $\mathcal{S}$, then we can consider for the states $\Phi'_{\epsilon_{k}} \sim P_{k}$, $\Phi'_{\epsilon_{k+1}} \sim P_{k+1}$, then we can consider,